Loading...

 ACT SSC Ancient History Unit 1: The Ancient World — Flashcards & Quiz

 ACT SSC Ancient History Unit 1 explores the emergence of the ancient world — from the agricultural revolution to the rise of early civilisations in Mesopotamia, Egypt and beyond.
-These free flashcards and true/false questions cover the development of writing (cuneiform), urbanisation, early law codes such as Hammurabi’s Code, religious beliefs and cultural practices that shaped humanity’s earliest societies.
-Every card is aligned to the BSSS curriculum so you can study exactly what appears in your ACT SSC assessments.
+These 20 free flashcards and 20 true/false quiz questions cover the Neolithic Revolution, the Sumerian city-states, the Akkadian Empire of Sargon, the Old Babylonian state of Hammurabi, Egyptian unification and the Nile economy, the development of cuneiform and hieroglyphic writing, early law codes, religion and ritual, urbanisation, and the archaeological and textual evidence used to reconstruct humanity's earliest complex societies.
+Every card is aligned to the ACT BSSS Ancient History framework for Unit 1 and reinforces the historical-inquiry skills — source analysis, named evidence, cause and effect — rewarded across Year 11 and Year 12 assessments.

 Sample Flashcards